 The spectral structure can be understood as follows.
-At $n{\rm mid} \ll n_0$, the separating barrier is insignificant such that the cavity behaves like the single Fabry-Perot case from before with approximately twice the cavity length, showing isolated resonances.
+At $n{\text{mid}} \ll n_0$ , the separating barrier is insignificant such that the cavity behaves like the single Fabry-Perot case from before with approximately twice the cavity length, showing isolated resonances.

-As the central barrier increases, a transition from a single to a double cavity structure occurs.
+As the central barrier increases, a transition from a single- to a double-cavity structure occurs.
 In the latter, a more useful intuitive picture is to think of the system modes in each cavity.
-Due to their interaction via leakage through the central barrier, the avoided crossing occurs.
-In this context it is interesting to point out the connection of ab initio few-mode theory to non-Hermitian Hamiltonian formulations [68, 76, 85] that are often used to interpret such scenarios and have also been considered in the context of potential scattering [127, 128].
+Because of their interaction via leakage through the central barrier, the avoided crossing occurs.
+In this context, it is interesting to point out the connection of the ab initio few-mode theory to non-Hermitian Hamiltonian formulations [68,76,86] that are often used to interpret such scenarios and have also been considered in the context of potential scattering [127,128].

-At higher $n{\rm mid}$, the central barrier becomes very reflective such that after the avoided crossing two lines merge together.
-We have thus observed the transition from a single cavity behavior via a double cavity structure with an avoided crossing to a third regime with a strong separating barrier.
+At higher $n{\text{mid}}$ , the central barrier becomes very reflective such that, after the avoided crossing, two lines merge together.
+We thus observe the transition from a single-cavity behavior via a double-cavity structure with an avoided crossing to a third regime with a strong separating barrier.

-The lower spectra include the effect of an atom at the center of the first cavity with d = 0.03 and $\omega{\rm a}$ chosen resonant with the cavity peak (magenta dots).
-We see that when adding the atomic interaction, vacuum Rabisplitting of the spectral peak is observed, featuring modulations of peak intensity in the regimes of overlapping modes.
-One of the peaks even disappears completely at high n{mid} .
-An interesting aspect is that panel (b) has been computed using only a single "single-cavity" mode $(\chi_9 \text{ in the first cavity, see Fig. 10})$.
-Nevertheless, this ab initio single mode theory correctly predicts the interacting spectrum across the whole shown range of $n{\rm mid}$, with multi-mode deviations from the linear dispersion theory result of less than a few percent at $n{\rm mid}/n_0 < 1$ and less than a few permille at $n{\rm mid}/n_0 > 1$.
-In this case, the single mode theory thus provides a good description of the interacting system even in a seemingly multi-mode regime, when the spectral peaks of the empty cavity overlap significantly.
-In comparison, phenomenological few-mode theory could only reproduce these results by including at least two modes, e.g. χ_9 in each cavity.
+The lower spectra include the effect of an atom at the center of the first cavity with d = 0.03 and $\omega_a$ chosen resonant with the cavity peak (magenta dots).
+We see that, when adding the atomic interaction, vacuum Rabi splitting of the spectral peak is observed, featuring modulations of peak intensity in the regimes of overlapping modes.
+One of the peaks even disappears completely at high $n{\rm mid}$ .
+An interesting aspect is that Fig. 11(b) is computed using only a single "single-cavity" mode ( $\chi_9$ in the first cavity; see Fig. 10).
+Nevertheless, this ab initio single-mode theory correctly predicts the interacting spectrum across the whole shown range of $n{\rm mid}$ , with multimode deviations from the linear dispersion theory result of less than a few percent at $n{\rm mid}/n_0 < 1$ and less than a few permille at $n{\rm mid}/n_0 > 1$ .
+In this case, the single-mode theory thus provides a good description of the interacting system even in a seemingly multimode regime, when the spectral peaks of the empty cavity overlap significantly.
+In comparison, phenomenological few-mode theory could reproduce these results only by including at least two modes, e.g., $\chi_9$ in each cavity.